serverless/compose/README.md

 Unless documented here, expect any `serverless.yml` feature to not be supported in `serverless-compose.yml`.
 For example, it is not possible to include plugins or use `serverless.yml` variables (like `${env:`, `${opt:`, etc.) inside `serverless-compose.yml`.

 Feel free to open an issue if you need a feature that isn't supported at the moment.

+## Removing services

+To delete the whole project (and all its services), run `serverless-compose remove`.
+This will run [`serverless remove`](https://www.serverless.com/framework/docs/providers/aws/cli-reference/remove) in each service.

+To delete only one service:

+1. run `serverless-compose <component>:remove`
+2. then remove the service from `serverless-compose.yml`

+If you remove the service from `serverless-compose.yml` without doing step 1 first the service will still be deployed in your AWS account.

+Remember to do this for every stage you may have previously deployed.